Click on the Density Maps icon on the Live Map Toolbar to activate Traffic Density Maps which will overlay the Live Map.

 Upon activation, you can view Density Maps that will include all types of vessels that had recorded positions during the selected time period.
 Use the Opacity slider to define the way you want the Density Maps to overlay the Live Map ranging from transparent to opaque (left to right).

-Note I: You can purchase the Advanced Density Map Service to get Density Maps per Vessel Type (Cargo, Tankers, Fishing, Containers) by simply clicking on the relevant tab.
+Note I: You can purchase the Global Satellite Plan to get Density Maps per Vessel Type (Cargo, Tankers, Fishing, Containers) by simply clicking on the relevant tab.

 Depending on your Type selections, the layers of the Density Maps will have the respective color for easier identification.
 For example: